apache/camel-k/helm/camel-k/README.md

 ## Configuration

-The following table lists the most commonly configured parameters of the Camel-K chart and their default values.
+The following table lists the most commonly configured parameters of the Camel K chart and their default values.
 The chart allows configuration of an `IntegrationPlatform` resource, which among others includes build properties and traits configuration.
 A full list of parameters can be found [in the operator specification][1].

 |           Parameter                    |             Description                                                   |            Default             |
 |----------------------------------------|---------------------------------------------------------------------------|--------------------------------|